OutSystems/docs-product/src/develop/processes/best-practices/terminate-idle-processes.md

 ---
+summary: The article provides guidelines for terminating idle processes to improve application deployment by analyzing process flows and using tools like Decision and timers to manage execution
 locale: en-us
 guid: 129863e4-4a6a-4315-8954-d07138692d0c
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:28
 ---
 # Terminate Idle Processes

 When you design a [Process](../intro.md) that stays idle for a long time, it may have a negative impact on the deployment of applications.
 This is essentially due to: